xonsh/xontrib-bashisms/README.md

 ## Known issues

+The `xontrib-bashisms` appeared in the beginning of xonsh history as part of the default xontribs.
+It has issues and we recommend to use [xontrib-sh](https://github.com/anki-code/xontrib-sh) instead.

+### Threading issues

+Because of xontrib-bashisms sets [`THREAD_SUBPROCS=False`](https://xon.sh/envvars.html#thread-subprocs) there are issues around the threading could appear.

+### Only interactive mode

-Note that these features are implemented as [precommand events](https://xon.sh/events.html#on-precommand) and these additions do not affect the xonsh language when run as script.
+The xontrib features are implemented as [on_precommand events](https://xon.sh/events.html#on-precommand) and these additions do not affect the xonsh language when run as script.
-That said, you might find them useful if you have strong muscle memory.
+That said, you might find them useful if you have strong muscle memory in interactive mode.

+## Debug

 This xontrib may modify user command line input to implement its behavior.
 To see the modifications as they are applied (in unified diffformat), please set [`$XONSH_DEBUG`](https://xon.sh/envvars.html#xonsh-debug) to `2` or higher.